iainm342/milestone-3/readme/testing.md

 ![Add Before](https://github.com/iainm342/milestone-3/blob/main/readme/images/add-before.png)

--  On tabbing/moving through the form, the placeholder text now shows and turns red if not completed.
+-  On tabbing/moving through the form, the placeholder text now shows and turns red if not completed. **This requirement was deemed as being completed.**

 ![Add After](https://github.com/iainm342/milestone-3/blob/main/readme/images/add-after.png)

 - As a **user**, I want to be able to update any of the recipes that I have added to the site.
     - The **user** can edit their own recipes only.
-Larder-admin can edit any recipe that has been added to the site.
+Larderadmin can edit any recipe that has been added to the site.
 The **user** must have logged in and will only see the "Edit" button on any of the recipe cards or show_recipe pages as a result.

 ![Edit Recipe](https://github.com/iainm342/milestone-3/blob/main/readme/images/edit-recipe.png)